 Unsecured personal loans do not require you to put up any type of property as collateral.
 Since creditors consider unsecured personal loans riskier than secured loans, higher interest rates are common.

-Examples of unsecured personal loans
+Examples of unsecured loans include:

-Examples of unsecured personal loans include:
+Pros and cons of unsecured loans

-How to get an unsecured personal loan
+How to get an unsecured personal loan?

 Unsecured personal loans are more common than secured loans, and are available at most credit unions, banks, or online lenders.
 Obtaining an unsecured loan through an online vendor can be quicker since you may be able to pre-qualify.